West Hill, Toronto: Recreation

 West Hill is bordered on three sides by the Highland Creek, the community is surrounded by a system of parks.
 Morningside Park, and Colonel Danforth Park are located along the creek, while East Point Park is located along Lake Ontario at the eastern end of the Scarborough Bluffs.
 Parks in West Hill are managed by the Toronto Parks, Forestry and Recreation Division.

 The area has numerous sports facilities, including an indoor arena and a baseball diamond at Heron Park, and two swimming pools, one of which is indoor.
 There are tennis facilities at nearby University of Toronto Scarborough Campus.
 Other public amenities includes the Morningside branch of the Toronto Public Library, built further east of the former site at Morningside Mall, roughly at the geographical centre of the neighbourhood, on Lawrence Avenue, just west of Manse Road.

 West Hill has a good mix of commercial establishments far more typical of an older neighbourhood than a new suburb.
 Fast food establishments do not dominate and there are many sit-down restaurants featuring a variety of cuisines including, Canadian Chinese, Caribbean and Middle Eastern, echoing the ethnic diversity of the neighbourhood.
 There are two supermarkets and numerous smaller food outlets.
 The area is well served by physicians, dentists and lawyers and features three pharmacies, including both major chains.

 Transportation

 The main routes through West Hill are Kingston Road (part of the former Highway 2), Morningside Avenue and Lawrence Avenue East.

-The Toronto Transit Commission's (TTC) bus service provides public transportation through the neighbourhood, operating on all the major streets in the area, allowing access to TTC's Line 2 Bloor-Danforth subway at Kennedy station and the Line 3 Scarborough at Lawrence East station.
+The Toronto Transit Commission's (TTC) bus service provides public transportation through the neighbourhood, operating on all the major streets in the area, allowing access to TTC's Line 2 Bloor-Danforth subway at Kennedy station and formerly, the Line 3 Scarborough at Lawrence East station.
 Located along the boundary of Guildwood and West Hill is Guildwood GO Station.
 The station provides access to GO Transit's commuter rail and bus services, as well as Via Rail's intercity rail routes.